MicroEJ/docs/KernelDeveloperGuide/kf.rst

 Kernel & Features Specification
 ===============================

-Kernel & Features semantic (KF) allows an application code to be split between multiples parts: the main application, called the *Kernel* and zero or more sandboxed applications called *Features*.
+MicroEJ Multi-Sandboxing is based on the Kernel & Features semantic (KF).
+It allows an application code to be split between multiples parts: the main application, called the *Kernel* and zero or more sandboxed applications called *Features*.